dnv-opensource/sim-explorer/docs/source/modules.rst

 Modules documentation
 =====================
-This section documents the contents of the case_study package.
+This section documents the contents of the sim_explorer package.

 json5
 -----
 Python module for working with json5 files.

-.. autoclass:: case_study.json5.Json5
+.. autoclass:: sim_explorer.json5.Json5
    :members:
    :show-inheritance: